php4dev/heroku-wordpress/wp-content/plugins/woo-gutenberg-products-block/readme.txt

 5. WooCommerce Product Blocks in the block inserter menu

 == Changelog ==

+= 2.5.6 = 2019-12-17 =
+- bug: Fix broken build in 2.5.5.
+Has same changelog as 2.5.5.

+= 2.5.5 - 2019-12-17 =
+- bug: Fix broken atomic blocks in the All Products Block #1402
+- bug: Only allow one instance of the All Products block per page/post. #1383
+- bug: All Products Block: Fix default sort order changes not updating block in editor. #1385
+- bug: Normalize set minPrice and maxPrice values by step #1379
+- bug: Fix messaging when there are no attributes #1382
+- Price Filter: fix NaN values shown in some occasions while loading . #1386
+- bug: Fix incorrect property name for price format #1397
+- Remove double colon on active filter block price label. #1399
+- Fix: Attribute filters were not updating based on changes in the Price filter when query type was set to OR. #1390

+= 2.5.4 - 2019-12-11 =
+- bug: Fix increase in some bundle sizes #1363

+= 2.5.3 - 2019-12-09 =
+- Prevent Filter Products by Attribute block hiding non-matching options when Querty Type is set to OR. #1339
+- bug: Fix price slider layout in narrow columns #1231

 = 2.5.2 - 2019-12-02 =
 - Fixed a PHP Notice in Featured Category Block when the category is invalid. #1291 👏 @strategio